svdexe/PowerBI-MySQL-HR_Dashboard/README.md

 The dashboard provides filters for department and job title, allowing users to focus on specific areas of interest.
 The visualizations are interactive, enabling users to drill down into details and explore the data further.

+## Limitations

+- Some records had negative ages and these were excluded during querying (967 records).
+Ages used were 18 years and above.
+- Some termdates were far into the future and were not included in the analysis (1599 records).
+The only term dates used were those less than or equal to the current date.

 ## Usage

 To run the SQL scripts and explore the HR Analytics Dashboard: